Last Updated on 1 August 2023 by Brittany

 Nicknamed the “City of Eternal Spring” for its fantastic weather all year-round, Medellin has undergone a widespread regeneration to escape its dangerous past.

-The city is now home to tons of coworking spaces, like the famous Epicentro, as well a great nightlife.
+The city is now home to tons of coworking spaces as well as great nightlife.
 Not to mention the tasty Colombian food you can enjoy between online meetings.
 Try arepas, the cornflour flatbread everyone raves about!

 Another reason Medellin is a great digital nomad destination is its low cost of living.
 With $700 a month, you can have a decent lifestyle and comfortable accommodations.